Skip to content

 • Skills: Dexterity is key as chiropractors manually adjust patients’ spines and joints.
 Decision-making abilities and communication are key, especially while patients are in physically uncomfortable and vulnerable positions.

-• Career Outlook: 10% growth from 2021 to 2031 is expected
+• Career Outlook: 10% growth from 2024 to 2034

 Benefits of Working in Healthcare